colinwilson/lotusdocs.dev/content/docs/feature-guide/shortcodes/alerts.md

 weight: 220
 title: "Alerts"
 icon: notification_important
-description: "How to use Alert Shortcodes."
+description: "How to use Alert Shortcodes to render custom page alerts in markdown."
 lead: "Alerts."
 date: 2022-11-22T13:42:31+00:00
 lastmod: 2022-11-22T13:42:31+00:00